US to ban travel from South Africa, 7 other African nations due to COVID-19 variant - NewsBreak

 BRUSSELS (AP) — The White House said Friday the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday due to a new COVID-19 variant.

 A World Health Organization panel named the variant “omicron” and classified it as a highly transmissible virus of concern, the same category that includes the delta variant, the world’s most prevalent.
-The panel said early evidence suggests an increased risk of reinfection.Stocks sink on new COVID variant; Dow loses 905 points
+The panel said early evidence suggests an increased risk of reinfection.Pfizer: Vaccine is 100 percent effective in adolescents

 In response, the United States joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa.